TheOdinProject/curriculum/javascript/computer_science/common_data_structures_algorithms.md

 - [Visualizing Algorithms from Mike Bostock](http://bost.ocks.org/mike/algorithms/)
 - [Another free course on algorithms by Udacity](https://www.udacity.com/course/intro-to-algorithms--cs215)
 - [A more detailed video on stacks and queues](https://www.youtube.com/watch?v=idrrIMXXeHM)
-- [An article](https://web.archive.org/web/20221207000421/https://www.crondose.com/2016/06/create-a-binary-search-tree-array) that discusses how to construct a binary search tree from an unordered array.
-- [A stack overflow discussion](https://stackoverflow.com/questions/3332947/when-is-it-practical-to-use-depth-first-search-dfs-vs-breadth-first-search-bf) on the relative strengths of BFS and DFS.
+- A stack overflow discussion on the [relative strengths of BFS and DFS](https://stackoverflow.com/questions/3332947/what-are-the-practical-factors-to-consider-when-choosing-between-depth-first-sea).